CQCL/eris/docs/source/index.rst

 Installation
 ------------

-To install pytemplate, simply run:
+To install eris, simply run:

 .. code-block:: bash

-   pip install pytemplate
+   pip install eris

 Usage
 -----

-To use pytemplate, import the main module:
+To use eris, import the main module:

 .. code-block:: python

-   from pytemplate import main
+   from eris import main

    main.run()

 Utils
 -----

-The utils module contains various utility functions that can be used in conjunction with pytemplate.
+The utils module contains various utility functions that can be used in conjunction with eris.
 To use the utils module, import it like so:

 .. code-block:: python

-   from pytemplate import utils
+   from eris import utils

    utils.do_something()